OfficialBishal/OfficialBishal.github.io/about.md

 comments: false
 ---

 Hi!
-I am Bishal Shrestha, currently Computer Engineering student and I'm in journey of exploring new invention overtime 🎒, meet me <a href="https://github.com/OfficialBishal" target="_blank" rel="noopener">@github</a>, also you can also find me <a href="https://www.linkedin.com/in/ofclbishal/" target="_blank" rel="noopener">@LinkedIn</a>.
+I am Bishal Shrestha, currently Computer Engineering student and I'm in journey of exploring new invention overtime 🎒, meet me <a href="https://github.com/OfficialBishal" target="_blank" rel="noopener">@github</a> & you can also find me <a href="https://www.linkedin.com/in/ofclbishal/" target="_blank" rel="noopener">@LinkedIn</a>.

 If you are interested in Deep Learning, Machine Learning and Artificial Intelligence then I'm with you.